michb0t/order-summary-component/README.md

 ### What I learned

-To see how you can add code snippets, see below:

-Setting a background image using CSS.
+- Setting a background image using CSS.
 I also added a background color which I initially thought wouldnt be possible since there is a background image but it worked!

       body {
           background-image: url(images/pattern-background-mobile.svg);
           background-repeat: no-repeat;
           background-size: cover;
           background-color: hsl(225, 100%, 94%);
           text-align: center;
       }

-Adding a flex display to the pricing section which worked out well.
+- Adding a flex display to the pricing section which worked out well.
 I'm getting used to applying flexboxes.

       .annual-plan {
           display: flex;
           justify-content: space-evenly;
           background-color: hsl(225, 100%, 98%);
           border-radius: 0.625rem;
           align-items: center;
           margin: 1.25rem 0.9375rem;
       }

 ### Continued development